0xPolygonID/tutorials/README.md

 Download the latest version of Python [here](https://www.python.org/downloads/).
 By default, the Python binary file is stored in `usr/local/bin` directory on Mac.

-To view the Python's version installed on your system, copy the path where Pyhthon Installer is located and paste it on the Terminal:
+To view the version of the Python installed on your system, copy the path where your Python Installer is located and paste it to the Terminal:

 ```
 /usr/local/bin/python3.10